Summers are magical, right? School is out, the days are long, and free time abounds.

 You can even tap into your own social group for suggestions.
 Ask around and see where other friends have sent their kids to camp.
 A personal recommendation is often a great indicator of what your student’s experience will be like.
 Plus, kids always have a great time when they get to attend camp with a few friends.

 There’s never been a better time (or place!) to meet new friends, learn awesome tech skills, and have a blast.
-Check out our summer programs for kids and teen summer camps, or give our Camp Specialists a call at 1-888-709-8324 for help selecting the perfect course or location.
+For 2021, check out our virtual summer programs for kids and teens, or give our Camp Specialists a call at 1-888-709-8324 for help selecting the perfect course.